Matthew J. Parlow, JD, Dean

 (See LAW 7107 for course description.)
 (Offered spring semester.)
 3 credits.

 Property law is studied as a social and legal institution to facilitate the acquisition, disposition, and use of personal and real property.
-Over two semesters, students explore a variety of rights and responsibilities in property, including distinctions between real and personal property, the nature of ownership and possession, adverse possession, landlord-tenant law, present and future estates in land, concurrent ownership, conveyancing and deeds, recording, private land-use restrictions (easements, covenants, and equitable servitudes), public land-use regulations, and eminent domain.
+Students explore a variety of rights and responsibilities in property, including distinctions between real and personal property, the nature of ownership and possession, adverse possession, landlord-tenant law, present and future estates in land, concurrent ownership, conveyancing and deeds, recording, private land-use restrictions (easements, covenants, and equitable servitudes), public land-use regulations, and eminent domain.
 The course may include introductory exposure to trusts, donative transfers, intellectual property, fixtures, mortgages, and ownership of natural resources (i.e., water, oil, gas, wildlife).
-(Offered fall/spring semester.)
-3, 3 credits.
+(Offered spring semester.)
+4 credits.

 These courses cover the powers of the federal government and selected topics regarding the relationship of the branches of the federal government to each other and to the States, as well as selected topics regarding the Bill of Rights, due process, equal protection, and the effect of the Fourteenth Amendment on the application of the Bill of Rights to the States.
-(Offered fall/spring semester.)
-3, 3 credits.
+(Offered every year.)
+4 credits.

 These courses provide an introduction to the court system, including jurisdiction over the person, venue, and the role of state law in federal courts.
 The courses also cover aspects of civil litigation, including pleading, discovery, parties, counterclaims, cross-claims, impleader, intervention, and interpleader.
-(Offered fall/spring semester.)
-3, 2 credits.
+(Offered fall semester.)
+3 credits.

 (See LAW 7130 for course description.)
 (Offered spring semester.)
 2 credits.